josefmonje/html-css-and-basic-bootstrap/chapter1.md

 ### Recap

 * HTML is used to define the structure of the content
-* CSS is used to specify the layout and design of web pages
+* CSS is used to specify the layout and design of websites

 ### Next

-* Learn how Bootstrap.css makes css easy
+* Learn how Bootstrap.css makes styling websites easy